 This basically means you will have to evaluate the effectiveness of your marketing methods.
 You have to check if each one meets your marketing goals and lives up to your expectations.
 The problem here, though, is that you need to know how a method failed or succeeded.
 Failure to do this will result in adopting or rejecting a marketing method without finding out why in the first place.

+- Sales.
 This is the single most obvious criterion for evaluating a marketing method’s effectiveness.
-Wet is relatively easy to keep track of the number of sales made within a period of time, and comparing this month’s profits to last month’s profits is a relatively simple task.
-The numbers alone, however, are not the only thing that determines your long-term success as a marketer.
+It is relatively easy to keep track of the number of sales made within a period of time, and comparing this month’s profits to last month’s profits is a relatively simple task.

+- Satisfaction.
 Happy customers make for good advertising, while unhappy customers can make your life much more difficult.
-Wet is always important that you get the feedback of your customers, especially since your success as a marketer hinges on your ability to meet the needs and wants of your customers to their satisfaction.
-Reaching out and communicating with your customers then becomes essential in reviewing the efficiency of your marketing methods.
+It is always important that you get the feedback of your customers, especially since your success as a marketer hinges on your ability to meet the needs and wants of your customers to their satisfaction.

 - Sustainability.
 What works today won’t work tomorrow, which is why you always, always have to keep track of how well your methods bring customers into your fold.
 The same digital marketing methods can only work for so long, so keep checking back on how they perform and modify them as needed.

 A Final Word on Getting Started with Digital Marketing for Your Small Business

 As small business owners, the threat of analysis paralysis is all too real.
 We occasionally get stuck in a state of overthinking to the point that we find it hard to take action.
 Usually, this is because we’re overwhelmed with options on where to start, or we’re convinced that we have to finish one thing before moving on to something else.

 This is commonly the case when it comes to digital marketing.